Please note: This is NOT the most current catalog.

 Placement: The Mathematics, Statistics, and Computer Science Department recommends courses for students to take based on their responses to the Mathematics/Statistics and Computer Science placement surveys.
 Students who do not need to take calculus for their major may want to wait until at least their sophomore year before deciding which mathematics, statistics, or computer science course is the best option for them to take to satisfy the AQR requirement.

 Studies in Physical Movement [SPM] – 2 courses (of any credit value)

 Two different courses, of any credit value, that expand students' experiences in and understanding of movement and promote lifelong health and wellness of the whole person.
 Students are encouraged to expland their horizons and focus on different activities or modes of movement in order to fulfill the requirements.
-Participants in a recognized intercollegiate sport may register and receive credit for one of the two required courses.
-Credit for intercollegiate sport participation cannot be earned as an elective.
-It can be earned only once as part of the SPM requirement.

 It is strongly recommended that both SPM requirements be completed before the senior year.
 The following regulations are often misunderstood: